atlassian/react-beautiful-dnd/docs/guides/hooks.md

 ### Phase 4: drop

 - User drops a dragging item
-- There is an optional drop animation runs
+- There is an optional drop animation
-- When the drop animation finishes:
+- When the drop animation finishes (or if there is ):
   -- Any pending `onDragStart` and `onDragUpdate` calls are flushed -- `Draggable` and `Droppable` components are updated with resting `snapshot` values.
   -- You perform your reorder operation in `onDragEnd` which can result in a `setState` to update the order.
 The `Draggable` and `Droppable` snapshot updates and any `setState` caused by `onDragEnd` are batched together into the render cycle by `react ⚛️` 🤘